İsmail Zehir

-İsmail Zehir (born 29 June 2003) is a Turkish professional footballer who plays as a midfielder for TFF Second League club İnegölspor on loan from Alanyaspor.
+İsmail Zehir (born 29 June 2003) is a Turkish professional footballer who plays as a midfielder for TFF 2.
+Lig club 68 Aksaray Belediyespor.

 Club career

 Zehir is a youth product of the academies of Kartalspor and Galatasaray.
 He transferred to Alanyaspor on a 5-year contract on 15 August 2021 as part of a deal that sent Berkan Kutlu the other way.
 He made his professional and Süper Lig debut with Alanyaspor as a late substitute in a 1–0 win over Fatih Karagümrük on 22 May 2022.

 On 14 January 2023, Zehir joined Batman Petrolspor on loan.

 International career

 Zehir is a youth international for Turkey, having most recently played for the Turkey U19s.